yiisoft/yii-debug/README.md

 ## ServiceCollector

-ServiceCollector is a collector that listen all tracked services and collect its arguments, results and errors.
+ServiceCollector is a collector that listens all tracked services and collects its arguments, results and errors.

 By default, the debug extension has enabled [`\Yiisoft\Yii\Debug\Collector\ServiceCollector`](./src/Collector/ServiceCollector.php) with the following settings:
 1. Log arguments
 2. Log results
 3. Log errors

-It may worse the application performance in development what why we recommend to disable this mechanism in production.
+It may degrade the application performance so it may be a good idea to disable it in production.

-You may control the things are being logged by specifying the settings in the configuration:
+You may control what is logged by specifying the settings in the configuration:

 ```php
 use Yiisoft\Yii\Debug\Collector\ContainerInterfaceProxy;